arian233/SudokuGame/README.md

 When the users launch the application, it will automatically generate a number puzzle for the user to play.

-This app has been tested on emulator phone "Nexus 5X API 24" and tablet "Nexus 10 API 24".
-The test environment is MACOS 10.14.2, 10.13 and Windows 10.////need to be confirmed
+This app has been tested on emulator phone "Nexus 5X API 21" and tablet "10.1 WXGA(Tablet) API 21".
+The test environment is MACOS 10.14.2, 10.13 and Windows 10.
 This app right now is runnable for portrait screen mode and landscape mode.[when the user rotates the screen the app will save the state.]

 **User Instruction:**